xvik/dropwizard-guicey/README.md

 * `installers` registers feature [installers](#installers).
 Used either to add installers from packages not visible by [auto scan](#classpath-scan) or to configure installers when auto scan not used.
 * `disableInstallers` disables installers, found with auto scan or registered manually.
 May be used to override default installer or disable it.
-Note: when auto scan not enabled no installers will be registered automatically.
 * `extensions` manually register classes (for example, when auto scan disabled).
 Classes will be installed using configured installers.
 * `modules` one or more guice modules to start.
 Not required: context could start even without custom modules.
 * `option` sets option value ([options](#options) are used by guicey itself and may be used by 3rd party extensions)